DevrajChdhary/Sorting---Visualizer/README.md

 # Sorting Visualizer
-A Sorting Visualizer that helps users understand how different sorting algorithms work by visualizing the sorting process step by step.
+A Sorting Visualizer helps users understand how different sorting algorithms work by visualizing the sorting process step by step.
 The tool allows users to adjust both the speed of the visualization and the size of the array.

 Features
 1. Visualizes popular sorting algorithms: